UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC Mains GS 3 Syllabus

-UPSC Mains GS III encompasses Technology, Economic Development, Biodiversity, Environment, Security, and Disaster Management.
-This paper is dynamic and often requires an understanding of contemporary developments across these sectors.
+UPSC Mains General Studies Paper III centers on Science, Technology, Economics, Defense, Biodiversity, and Disaster Management.
+This paper requires a broad understanding of current developments across various societal spheres.

-Topics: Technology, Economic Development, Bio-diversity, Environment, Security, and Disaster Management.
+Technology, Economic Development, Biodiversity, Environment, Security, and Disaster Management:

 1. Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.